Creamy Southern Coleslaw

 Key Ingredients and Substitutions

-There are lots of prepared coleslaw mixes in bags at the grocery store, and in a time crunch, those are fine.
-Taking the time to chop up your own will be repaid with a much more vibrant taste that can hold up to the dressing.
+There are lots of prepared coleslaw mixes in bags at the grocery store, and for a time crunch, those are fine.
+Taking the time to chop your own will give you a fresher-tasting coleslaw that holds up to the dressing.

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Red or purple cabbage: Red cabbage (which is also called purple) has a more intense, almost peppery taste compared to green cabbage.
-You could use radicchio if you already have some on hand, but that tends to be harder to find than red cabbage.
-It’s also fine to make it with just green cabbage, but it will be missing a little something.
+• Cabbage: This recipe uses a combo of both green and red cabbage.
+Red cabbage (also called purple) has a more intense, almost peppery taste than green cabbage.
+This recipe can be made with just green cabbage, but it will be missing a little something.

 ingredients for creamy coleslaw